 Utilise Attractive Backgrounds.
 While the focal point of a photograph is what initially draws the attention of an Instagram user, the background works to create the mood of the photo, and is just as important.
 Try using backgrounds and objects that offer a good contrast to the main object, and make it stand out.
 The background should work to complement the focus of the photo, without overpowering or overwhelming it.
 Different surfaces make for effective backgrounds, such as wood, contact paper, or fabrics.

 Add a Personal Touch.
 The best Instagram feeds offer something that make followers truly connect to the page.
 There are unlimited sources of high quality photography, it will take more than that to make your page truly stand out.
 Adding a personal touch to the page gives users a way to connect to your brand, whether it’s as simple as putting yourself in a photograph or even just your hand.
 Implementing yourself and the people you are connected with will help to humanise your brand.

 Keep it Consistent.
 We touched on this a bit earlier in the article, but its importance cannot be overstated.
 Keep your content consistent.
 Followers don’t like to see random posts that deviate from the overall theme of a page, or stray away from the type of posts that attracted them in the first place.
 There is a lot you can do to maintain the consistency of your feed, and the more you pay attention to the finer details, the better it will look.
 Try to make sure that all of your photographs are taken under similar lighting conditions so that your photographs look uniform.
 Use backgrounds and textures that are consistent with the brand’s colour palette, and edit your photos using similar cropping and filter effects to maintain consistency.

-Once you have put together an Instagram page worthy of your brand, it’s time to utilize a few social media techniques to help jumpstart your page:
+Once you have put together an Instagram page worthy of your brand, it’s time to utilise a few social media techniques to help jump start your page: